 Figure 3.1, "Basic SMOKE directories: the first three levels of the directory structure" [98] shows the first three layers of the SMOKE directory structure.
 All of the directories in the figure are created during the SMOKE installation process.
 From the SMK_HOME directory stems the data directory, the scripts directory, and the subsys directory.
 The data directory corresponds to the environment variable SMKDAT, while the subsys directory corresponds to SMK_SUBSYS; the environment variables are shown in parentheses underneath the actual directory names in the figure.
 The scripts directory does not have an associated environment variable since we did not feel that one was necessary.
 The subsys directory is discussed in more detail within this subsection.
-The data directory will be described more fully in Section 3.2.3, "Locations of input files" [100], Section 3.2.4, "Locations of intermediate files for base and growth/control cases" [104], Section 3.2.5, "Locations of model-ready output files for base and growth/control cases" [110], and Section 3.2.6, "Locations of reports" [112], when we describe the locations of input, intermediate, output, and report files.
+The data directory will be described more fully in Section 3.2.3, "Locations of input files" [100], Section 3.2.4, "Locations of intermediate files for base and growth/control cases" [110], and Section 3.2.6, "Locations of reports" [112], when we describe the locations of input, intermediate, output, and report files.
 We will not discuss the scripts directory since it only contains two general setup scripts that should not need to be modified under normal SMOKE use.

 Figure 3.1.
-Basic SMOKE directories: the first three levels of the directory structure source <Assigns file name> where <Assigns file name> is replaced with your specific Assigns file name.
+Basic SMOKE directories: the first three levels of the directory structure source <Assigns file name> where Assigns file name> is replaced with your specific Assigns file name.
 Note that SMOKE only works with variants of the C-shell including csh and tcsh.
 If you are running a different shell (such as bash), you will need to switch into a C-shell before sourcing the Assigns file or running any SMOKE scripts.

 The environment variables shown in parentheses are available to you once you invoke the Assigns file from the command line.
 The run scripts that come with SMOKE invoke the Assigns file to set up the environment variables automatically.
-To manually invoke the Assigns file, you must go to the \$SMKROOT/assigns directory and type
+To manually invoke the Assigns file, you must go to the \$SMKROOT/as-signs directory and type